dheerajwebkul/prestashop.github.io/news/_posts/2015-11-03-all-about-prestashop-1-7.md

 tags: [1.7]
 ---

-For those who want to dive into the new major version of PrestaShop, version 1.7, this page summarizes the available information so far -- mostly published on the Build devblog, which you should read every week [:)]
+For those who want to dive into the new major version of PrestaShop, version 1.7, this page summarizes the available information so far -- mostly published on the Build devblog, which you should read every week :)

-Public releases:
+## Public releases ##

 * On April 4th 2016, the first public test version was released, [version 1.7.0.0 alpha 3](http://build.prestashop.com/news/prestashop-1-7-alpha-3-is-here/).
 * On April 25th 2016, [we released 1.7.0.0 alpha 4](http://build.prestashop.com/news/here-comes-prestashop-1-7-alpha-4/).